IHE/RAD.IRA/input/pagecontent/rad-x9.md

 The Subscriber shall handle events `[FHIR resource]-open` | `update` | `select` | `close` that it supports.
 The event handling requirements are defined in the Actor Description for each actor per profile.

-If the Subscriber accepted the event initially (i.e. return `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Manager using Send SyncError Event [RAD-X10](rad-10.html).
+If the Subscriber accepted the event initially (i.e. return `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Manager using Notify Error [RAD-X11](rad-11.html).

-TODO: See if stating parsing vs processing and handle response and error are handled.

 ##### 2:3.X9.4.1.3.1 Handling open events